GEOSwift/geos/README.md

 # GEOS

-This library is an SPM-compatible repackaging of the source code from [libgeos/geos](https://github.com/libgeos/geos):
+This library is an SPM-compatible repackaging of the source code from [libgeos/geos](https://github.com/libgeos/geos) for use on Apple and Linux systems.

 > GEOS is a C++ library for performing operations on two-dimensional vector
 > geometries.
 It is primarily a port of the [JTS Topology